docker/compose/docs/cli.md

 ## Environment Variables

-Several environment variables can be used to condocker-composeure Compose's behaviour.
+Several environment variables can be used to configure Compose's behaviour.

-Variables starting with `DOCKER_` are the same as those used to condocker-composeure the Docker command-line client.
+Variables starting with `DOCKER_` are the same as those used to configure the Docker command-line client.
 If you're using boot2docker, `$(boot2docker shellinit)` will set them to their correct values.

 ### FIG\_PROJECT\_NAME